 Who is Jarrod Kailef?

-Me?
 My friends call me Kai.
 Pretty much, I'm a geek.
 But, I was a geek before it was cool, way back in the 80s, when the term "cool" first emerged from the obscurity of the Jazz subculture and became part of the vernacular of most high school age kids.

 Hobbies: I love video games, from 80s arcade classics through modern MMOs and everything in between, and I'm active in the retro gaming community.
-Science Fiction and Fantasy are my only real entertainment media interests, and I love just about everything in those two genres as long as it doesn't fall too deeply into the "teen drama" style.
+Science Fiction and Fantasy are my only real entertainment media interests, and I love just about everything in those two genres as long as it doesn't delve too deeply into the "teen drama" style.
 I am an especially big fan of the original Star Trek, having loved that show since I was four years old.
-I love writing and performing music, especially percussion, and have been doing so as a hobby for about twenty-five years.
+I love writing and performing music, especially percussion, and have been doing so as a hobby for over twenty-five years.
 I've written music for several video games, and you can click the Soundcloud link on the main page to listen to some of it.
-I used to be an avid tabletop RPG gamer and GM, but in recent years I've not done much gaming and I miss it.
+I am an avid drummer and I've been playing on stage for decades.
+I used to be a huge tabletop RPG gamer and GM, but in recent years I've not done much gaming and I miss it.
 I enjoy listening to a lot of different musical styles, but my favorite is progressive, symphonic and power metal.
 You can click the stylized "E" logo on the main page to learn about the radio station that I own and operate, which specializes in that particular genre of music.
 Of course, being a geek in the 80s means that I used to call dialup BBS systems quite frequently.
 Today I even run a small telnet based system called Sanctum II BBS which you can learn about by clicking its icon on the main page.
-I am also an avid martial artist and have studied and practiced continuously
+I am also an avid martial artist and have studied and trained continuously

-since I was about six.
+since a very young age.
 In the Career section below I discuss martial arts in more detail, and if you click the martial arts link on the main page I go in to even greater detail.
 I used to really love playing paintball and laser tag but I've almost completely given up this hobby as I haven't played in many, many years.
 Another hobby of mine where I've allowed my skills to atrophy somewhat is is coding and computer programming, I used to code for MUDs and later did a lot of custom programming for a school district, but lately my programming has been limited to messing around with GML and Unity in passing, so I'm little more than an amateur at this point.
-I'm interested in to retro-computing, especially where it touches upon my childhood Apple II nostalgia.
-For example, I have a variety of Apple II and early Macintosh hardware, a lot of which I use on a daily basis, and a small but growing collection of early Apple II and PC "big box" games.
+I'm interested in to retro computing, especially where it touches upon my childhood Apple II nostalgia.
+For example, I have a variety of Apple II and early Macintosh hardware, a lot of which I use on a daily basis, and a growing collection of early Apple II and PC "big box" games.
 In that vein, I am an avid fan of the Ultima series of games and I've got a nearly complete collection of original Ultima games from the 80s and 90s, as least as far as North American releases are concerned.
 I also enjoy doing narration and voice acting as a hobby.
-I rarely get paid for my efforts, but my voice is used in a variety of different Kickstarter videos, commercials, and short films.
+I rarely get paid for my efforts, but my voice is used in a variety of different Kickstarter videos, commercials, and short films, and even did work for a few celebrities like Ken and Roberta Williams.
 Oh, and I love cats.
 Most animals in general really, but especially cats.
-We have multiple cats in my family, but PelleKat (named after the amazing Norwegian singer and multi-instrumentalist Per Fredrik Åsly AKA PelleK) is my constant companion.
+We have multiple cats in my family, but Pellekat (named after the amazing Norwegian singer and multi-instrumentalist Per Fredrik Åsly AKA PelleK) is my constant companion.